-Power A/B: Display the installation status, the type of power source, and the state of Power A and Power B. For more details on their voltages and state, click View Details to directly jump to the System Voltage webpage under Maintenance folder from the Main Menu.
+Power: Display the installation status, the type, and the state of the power source.
+For more details on their voltages and state, click View Details to directly jump to the System Voltage webpage under Maintenance folder from the Main Menu.